 In a small saucepan on medium heat, combine all ingredients and bring to a boil.

 Reduce heat to low and cook for another ten minutes, stirring frequently.
 The mixture should thicken considerably.

 Remove from heat and cool to room temperature.

 Remove one of the wrapped sections of dough from the refrigerator.

-Repeat for the other 3 sections of dough.
+Repeat for the other section of dough.

 Preheat oven to 350 F.

-Remove cookie sheets of rugelach from the refrigerator.
+Remove cookie sheets from the freezer.